MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app-image-analysis.md

     :::image type="content" source="../media/static-web-app/browser-screenshot-github-action-build-react-computer-vision-app.png" alt-text=" Select the top build in the list, then select `Build and Deploy Job` on the left-side menu to watch the build process.
 Wait until the build successfully finishes.":::

-## View Azure static web site in browser
+## 16. View remote Azure static web site in browser

 1. In Visual Studio Code, select the **Azure** icon in the far right menu, then select your Static web app, then right-click **Browse site**, then select **Open** to view the public static web site.